mikemaccana/arc-example-login-data/readme.md

     npm i
     npx sandbox

+Then for Unix:

+    NODE_ENV=testing
+    ARC_LOCAL=1

+Or for Windows using powershell:

+    $env:NODE_ENV = 'testing'
+    $env:ARC_LOCAL = '1'

 Then visit the URL presented, signup, add some notes, view/edit your notes, logout, log back in, you still have your notes!